 Strategic Asset Management Plan framework

 The Queensland Government’s assets help with the cost-effective delivery of community services.
 In our State Infrastructure Plan, we identified a need to make better use of these assets.
-We’re doing this by providing a framework and guidance materials to assist government departments and statutory authorities prepare strategic asset management plans.
+We’re doing this by providing a framework and guidance materials to assist government departments prepare strategic asset management plans.

 - structure and process.
 This will be used to deliver and manage non-current assets (long-term investments for which the full value will not be realised within the accounting year) to sustain economic development and service delivery.
 This includes further development of asset management expertise and systems.